Revisiting Chicago offers a new perspective. Explore why the third visit to a familiar city often proves to be the most rewarding experience.

 Visiting Chicago a third time

 The third visit, however, was very different.
 This time, there was a certain degree of familiarity.
 For decent chunks of town, I didn’t need to consult a map.
 I also had no real need to go back to some of the more obvious tourist attractions.
-Navy Pier and the Wills Tower were hardly on top of my priority list – and that bought me plenty of time to go hunting in less obvious neighbourhoods that I’d not have considered before.
+Navy Pier (home of the Chicago Children’s Museum and Centennial Wheel) and the Willis Tower were hardly on top of my priority list – and that bought me plenty of time to go hunting in less obvious neighbourhoods that I’d not have considered before.

 Pilsen, Hyde Park and Logan Square